Aagadu: Origin and casting

 Prakash Raj (left) was initially signed as the film's antagonist.
 He was replaced with Sonu Sood (right) due to his creative differences with Vaitla.

 On the first anniversary of Dookudu (2011), its producers Ram Achanta, Gopi Achanta and Anil Sunkara announced on 23 September 2012 that they would bankroll a film featuring Mahesh Babu as the protagonist and directed by Srinu Vaitla under their banner 14 Reels Entertainment.
 Gopimohan chose to work with new writers for developing the film's script further.
 Mahesh supported his decision, stating that this change would make the audience experience freshness and discover something new.
 Vaitla wanted to narrate a character-driven story with entertainment as priority.
 Aagadu was confirmed as the film's title in July 2013.

 The core technical crew of Dookudu were retained for Aagadu as well.
 Thaman S was signed to compose the music, which marked his 50th film as a music composer.
 K. V. Guhan and A. S. Prakash were chosen as the film's director of photography and art director respectively.
 M. R. Varma edited the film.
 The official launch ceremony of the film, initially planned on 16 October 2013, was postponed to 25 October 2013 by paying respect to Srihari who succumbed to liver cancer on 9 October 2013.
 The film was officially launched at Ramanaidu Studios with filmmakers D. Ramanaidu and Shyam Prasad Reddy attending the ceremony as the guests of honour.

 Mahesh played the role of Shankar, an encounter specialist similar to the one he played in Dookudu.
 This was the third time Mahesh played the role of a police officer in his career after Pokiri and Dookudu.
 Tamannaah Bhatia was signed as the female lead, and she played the role of a local sweet shop owner.
 She sported a traditional attire for her look in the film.
 Rajendra Prasad was chosen to play Mahesh's father in the film.
 Prakash Raj was selected to play a negative role in the film.
 He was later replaced with Sonu Sood due to his creative differences with Vaitla.
 Brahmaji played the role of an honest police constable.
 Shruti Haasan performed an item number in the film which was the first of her other similar special appearances.
 Brahmanandam was signed to play a supporting role.
-He performed a spoof of Racha (2011), Legend (2014) and Race Gurram (2014).
+He performed a spoof of Yamadonga (2007), Racha (2012), Legend (2014) and Race Gurram (2014).
 Mahesh performed a spoof on the game show Meelo Evaru Koteeswarudu.